smantic/blog/content/posts/context.md

 }
 ```

-Something errors and we don't need to continue the work being done in `DoQuery`, so we signal the context to be cancelled by
-invoking the cancel function we got.
-When downstream consumers of the context inspect the context they will see that the context has been cancelled.
+Within the code above, something bad happens and we want to cancel the `context`.
+When this happens, we don't need the continue the current work being done in `DoQuery` so we signal the `context` to be cancelled by invoking the `cancel` function.
+When downstream consumers of the `context` inspect the `context`, they will see that the `context` has been cancelled.

 ### Timeouts

-Timeouts are useful for situations where you may have a long running request or
-database query and you don't have all day to wait, or want to guard against an error that would cause
-the request to hang infinitely.
+Timeouts are useful in situations where you may have a long running request, a hanging database query, or want to guard against an error that would cause the request to hang infinitely.

-We create a context that has a timeout like
+We can create a context that has a timeout such as the one shown below:
 ```go
 import (
     "time"